ethereum/pm/All Core Devs Meetings/Meeting 71.md

 The controversy is not necessarily on the mining side but on the user side.
 If there was a chain split, it would be an ETC-style one of user rebellion and then mining building up to support that.

 **Danno**
-Earlier this year, that was almost a user rebellion in favor of ProgPoW.
+Earlier this year, there was a rebellion threatening a chain-split if we don't do ProgPoW.

 **Hudson**
 Yes, that almost happened, and that one actually had code behind it.
 Hudson will mention it in his sentiment collection if he sees any brew attempts or plans or preparations for a chain split.
 Forking is one of the great things about blockchain, because if you don't agree with something, you can leave.